preciofishbone/OmniaDocs/web-content-management/web-pages/comments-and-likes/index.rst

 Comments and Likes
 ==================

-.. note:: **Prerequisites**: The Omnia.Intranet extension needs to be installed and the tenant feature Omnia Intranet Social Core needs to be activated.
+**Prerequisites**: The Omnia.Intranet extension needs to be installed and the tenant feature Omnia Intranet Social Core needs to be activated.

 When the feature "Omnia Intranet Social" is activated for a site, the control "Likes and Comments" becomes available on that site.
 The most common use is in a News Center, but the feature can be activated for any publishing site.